 back to the table you wrote in the workbook (Page 2).

 Can NinjaCat move up and down in the game?
 Can she move left and right?
-So what’s changing: only her x-coordinate, only her y-coordinate,
+So what’s changing: her x-coordinate, her y-coordinate,

 or both?
 What about the clouds?
 Do they move up and down?
 Left and right?
-All of the above?
+Both?

 Fill in the rest of the table, identifying what is changing for each of your characters.